SMU Art Division Partners with Regent Properties

-Nine students and alumni will be featured in exhibition opening December 6 in Plano
+Alumni and students to be featured in exhibition at Legacy Central in Plano

 Artist Juan Negroni prepares one of his works for transport to the Regent Properties Professional Practice exhibition.
 Photo by Christian Vasquez.